Sinem Öztürk

 Gözde Sinem Öztürk (born 9 January 1985) is a Turkish actress and presenter.
 Between 2007-2012, She played in youth series Arka Sıradakiler.
 She notably played the fashionably conservative role of Sukran in Turking TV series Huzur Sokağı (2012–14).

+Biography

 Sinem Öztürk was born on 9 January 1985 in Istanbul, Öztürk was raised in Adapazarı, Marmara Region, before her family moved to Germany. Öztürk attended the Gutenberg-Gymnasium in Wiesbaden and studied management at the University of Mainz.
 Following her diploma, she moved back to Istanbul, where she started her acting career.